Zuzek16/Billards-in-JS/README.md

-# Billards-in-JS
+## Billards-in-JS
-A billard game
+A billard game in JS

+# Technologies used
+Matter.js